jlpintolousinha/Nanodegree-Robotics/Project 1/Search and Sample WriteUp.md

 ### Notebook Analysis

 #### 1. The `Color_thresh()` funtion.
-The functions provided in the notebook were initially tested with test data provided in the repository.
-Path was also modified to match the that of the personal PC in order to properly random pick an image.
+The functions provided in the notebook were initially tested with data provided in the repository; initilially specified file path was modified to match that of the personal PC before attempting to pick an image at random.
+Because of the Notebook formatting, input and output line numbers will be provided throughout this section.

-For the identification of navigable terrain versus obstacles, a pick of (160, 160, 160) RGB pixels was initially considered.
+For the identification of navigable terrain versus obstacles, a set of (160, 160, 160) RGB pixels was initially considered.
 Other ranges were properly tested, but last numbers provided the best resolution in terms of light intensity reflection.
 Therefore, all pixels above this threshold were determined to be ground or navigable terrain, while the obstacles were all those below.

 Regarding rocks' identification, an image including a rock (e.g. `example_rock1.jpg`) was analized in jupyter notebook so the RGB pixel values could be visualized.
 Due to the different set of yellow combinations, the ranges that proved to be the most effective  for the detection of rocks were:
 1. Between 110 and 215 pixels for the Red channel